 Of course, there’s a lot to consider.
 Perhaps you’re on a med that handles your core issue(s) well, but, yeah, sedation is a problem.
 Maybe you’ve decided to just put up with it.
 Or maybe you’ve come up with a creative way to minimize the sedation and/or its impact.

-If you’d like to make a change, naturally, you’re going to have to work with your prescriber.
+If you’d like to make a change, yep, you’re going to have to work with your prescriber.
 I’d sure think s/he would do everything possible to accommodate you, but there may be factors you haven’t considered.

-Regardless, let’s take a look at an approximation of the sedative effects of selected meds often prescribed for the mood and anxiety disorders…
+Let’s take a look at an approximation of the sedative effects of selected meds often prescribed for the mood and anxiety disorders…

 - Antidepressants: HIGH: mirtazapine (Remeron), trazodone (Desyrel).
 HIGH-MODERATE: Tricyclics, except desipramine (Norpramin) and nortriptyline (Pamelor).
 MODERATE: SSRIs, particularly paroxetine (Paxil) and fluvoxamine (Luvox), SNRIs, desipramine (Norpramin), nortriptyline (Pamelor).
 LOW OR NONE: bupropion (Wellbutrin), vilazodone (Viibryd), vortioxetine (Trintellix/Brintellix)